 The Authority has reserved this section to identify and document future changes to the Fiscal Analysis Component of the SWMP.
-Section 13.0 of this SWMP details the program modifications made to the March 2008 version of the SWMP to bring this document into compliance with the renewed Municipal Permit and Industrial Permit.
+Section 13.0 details the program modifications made to the March 2008 version of the SWMP to bring this document into compliance with the renewed Municipal Permit and Industrial Permit.